Brand aversion

 Brand aversion is an antonym of brand loyalty.
-It is a distrust or a dislike of products from a particular brand on the basis of past experiences with that brand and its products, similar to taste aversion.
+It is a distrust or a dislike of products from a particular brand on the basis of experiences with that brand and its products, similar to taste aversion.
 Brand aversion, also called brand hate, can lead to brand avoidance, but it is not the same.
-Both with brand aversion and brand avoidance the feelings towards the brand are negative.
+Both with brand aversion and brand avoidance, the feelings towards the brand are negative.
 Only the difference is that the strength of those negative feelings/relationship towards the brand are weak with brand avoidance and strong with brand aversion.
 Moreover, experiencing brand aversion is more intense and stronger than experiencing brand dislike.

 Brand aversion can be the effect of obtrusive marketing strategies, bad press, a mass product recall, or other poor product launches.
-Also extrinsic factors like the price of a product, the availability, and a salespersons' recommendations are likely to influence a consumers' brand aversion.
+Also, extrinsic factors like the price of a product, the availability, and a salesperson' recommendations are likely to influence a consumers' brand aversion.
 Before even interacting with a brand, consumers will always expect to be receiving fair outcomes and justice, and when a brand cannot deliver consumers' expectations or the promises they have made, the perceived injustice of consumers will increase rapidly.
 In other words, then the outcome of what the brand offers is repeatedly lower than the consumers' expectations, the consumer eventually will start feeling aversion toward the targeted brand and therefore also tries to distance themselves from the brand (brand avoidance).

 Psychologically, the reasons for brand aversion have been explained by the attachment-aversion model using the same three dimensions ("3 Es") that characterize a product: